 The porosity, ultra-low density, low thermal conductivity, low sound velocity, low refractive index, low dielectric constant and high dielectric strength, controllable hydrophobicity and hydrophilicity, and nanomaterial properties provide superior thermal insulation, noise isolation, radiation protection, electrical insulation, and waterproofing.
 (Density less than 500kg per square meter)

-We have independently developed and obtained national patent certification for our automated grouting equipment, which integrates a main control platform (responsible for parameter setting and monitoring), a feeding and mixing unit (for precise material ratio control), and a high-efficiency pumping system capable of stably delivering grout to construction areas across multiple floors.
-The equipment features high mobility, allowing flexible adjustments in layout and routing based on project requirements, and supports layer-by-layer grouting to significantly improve on-site efficiency.
-Through precise automated control, it effectively reduces human error and quality variation, while shortening construction timelines.
-Additionally, digital monitoring is implemented to ensure that the flow and quality of each grouting operation can be tracked and reviewed in real time.
+We have independently developed and obtained national patent certification for our intelligent grouting equipment, which integrates a central operation platform for setting construction parameters and monitoring operations, material feeding and mixing units that assist in controlling material proportions, and a high-efficiency pumping system capable of delivering slurry reliably to multi-floor construction areas.
+The equipment offers strong mobility, allowing flexible adjustment of placement and routing based on project conditions, and supports staged grouting operations to enhance on-site construction efficiency.